disarm¶

 Performance¶

-translit is compiled Rust with O(1) compile-time perfect hash tables — no regex, no per-character Python iteration, no runtime data loading.
+disarm is compiled Rust with O(1) compile-time perfect hash tables — no regex, no per-character Python iteration, no runtime data loading.
+Speed is a supporting benefit, not the headline; correctness and defense come first.

 | Operation | Throughput | vs. legacy |